astropy/halotools/docs/tutorials/using_halocat_binaries.rst

 The `~halotools.sim_manager.ProcessedSnapshot` is the primary class you will use when working with halo catalogs.
-When you instantiate this class, as in the second line of code above, Halotools searches for the relevant halo catalog and attaches the the halos to the snapshot object in the form of the ``halos`` attribute:
+When you instantiate this class, as in the second line of code above, Halotools first searches for the relevant halo catalog in your cache directory.
+Since you called `~halotools.sim_manager.ProcessedSnapshot` with no arguments, the default snapshot is chosen.

+The halo catalog is attached to the snapshot object in the form of the ``halos`` attribute:

 .. code:: python